bliksemman/boot-gh-pages/README.md

         (target)
         (gh-pages :path "target")))

 The `:path` argument must point to a directory.
 Anything in that directory will be published to the gh-pages branch.
 The branch will be pushed (*with force*) to the default remote.

+## Ignore

+Ignore patterns can also be specified using glob syntax.
+Set the `:ignore` parameter must be a set of such patterns to skip any matching file.
+The paths that are matched are relative to the source directory (`:path`).

 ## License